-- placed somewhere where the weather is good.
+- Somewhere where the weather is good.

-- away from towns and cities to avoid light pollution.
+- Away from towns and cities to avoid light pollution.